adamcatley/adamcatley.github.io/docs/AirTag.md

 0|0x1E|Advertising data length: 31 (the maximum allowed) 1|0xFF|Advertising data type: Manufacturer Specific Data 2-3|0x004C|Apple's [company identifier](https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/)
-4|0x12|Apple payload type to indicate a FindMy network broadcast?
+4|0x12|Apple payload type to indicate a FindMy network broadcast 5|0x19|Apple payload length (31 - 6 = 25 = 0x19)
-5|0x19|Apple payload length (31 - 6 = 25 = 0x19)
+6|0x10|Status byte)
-6|0x10|FindMy device type to indicate an AirTag?
-(0x00 seen from other Apple devices) 7-29|Varies|EC P-224 public key used by FindMy network.
+7-29|Varies|EC P-224 public key used by FindMy network.
 Changes daily 30|0-3|Upper 2 bits of first byte of ECC public key 31|Varies|Crypto counter value?
 Changes every 15 minutes to a random value

 According to Apple's [documentation](https://support.apple.com/en-gb/guide/security/sece994d0126/1/web/1#:~:text=P-224%20public%20key%20Pi%20obtained%20from%20the%20Bluetooth%20payload), the BLE advertising data contains a NIST EC P-224 public key.
 This key would be at least 28+1 bytes long but only 23+1 bytes in the advertising data ever change.
-The other 5 bytes are cleverly used as the device's Bluetooth address.
+The other 6 bytes are cleverly used as the device's Bluetooth address.
 This is how Apple fits a public key in a single BLE packet.
 As demonstrated [here](https://github.com/seemoo-lab/openhaystack/blob/ffc5170ea4b4ceb1ad84e4f89324d6e666ffc7c3/Firmware/ESP32/main/openhaystack_main.c#L107).

 There also seems to be a way to predict part of the future Bluetooth address, but this needs more investigation.

 Apple presumably uses authentication to stop non-Apple devices connecting to the AirTag, as connections are terminated by the AirTag shortly after connecting.
-This could be investigated further to add some kind of Android support, although an Apple ID is needed to benefit from the FindMy network.

 #### Unregistered behaviour